 Do keep an eye out for the pesky crabs and birds that are looking for a snack, though!

 The best way to get to the turtle release site is by taxi.
 This should cost around 40 MXN ($2.30).

 #3 Go surfing at one of Mexico’s best surfing spots

-Ask anyone where one of the best places to surf in Mexico is, and Puerto Escondido will be on that list.
+Ask anyone where the best places to surf in Mexico are, and Puerto Escondido will be on that list.
 Playa Zicatela in particular has become world famous for its massive barrels and waves that can reach over 12 metres.

 If you’ve never ridden a wave in your life, it’s probably best to head to Carrizalillo beach where you’ll find plenty of surfing schools.
 La Punta is your intermediate beach once you’ve become comfortable with the board and Puerto’s strong waves.